rayes0/scripts/get-quotes/README.md

 ]
 ```

-`id` is an integer incremented by 1, providing a unique identifier for retrieving quotes for other applications.
+`id` is an one-based integer, providing a unique identifier for retrieving quotes for other applications.

 Note that the `quotes.json` file will be *overriden* each time one of the scripts are run.
 Make sure to move or rename the file if you want to keep the quotes.